 Washington Day Trips from New York

 The illustrious city of Washington represents the spirit of the United States with its streets and museums presided over by the Capitol.
-On a tour to Washington you can see, among others, the White House or the Pentagon.
+On a tour to Washington you can see, among other points of interest, the White House or the Pentagon.

-The tour to Washington from New York is one of the best tours you can do from the Big Apple, and in fact, there are several types of tours to suit all budgets and trip lengths.
-Here are the ones that for me, are the best:
+The excursion to Washington from New York is one of the best tours you can do from the Big Apple, and in fact, there are several types of tours to suit all budgets and trip lengths.
+Here are the ones that, for me, are the best:

 The best option